18 May INNOVATION: Counter Depth Upper Cabinets

 While it is true that this innovation is best suited to modern kitchens; the concept can be successfully implemented into traditional kitchens and transitional spaces too.
 Certain aesthetics need to be modified however to reduce the overbearing appearance that the deeper upper cabinets will have in these specific kitchen styles.
 A primary use of white helps a kitchen have a more seamless and open atmosphere, particularly when the cabinets as well are white.
 They can blend with a white ceiling and take attention away from the unusually large cabinets.
 This serves to create a light and airy appearance.

 Another way to draw attention away from the potentially dominant upper cabinets is to use bright under cabinet lighting.
 Without a doubt they will make the counter space and area above and around it larger.
-The focal point is therefore lower, as set by the lights, drawing attention downward.
+The focal point is therefore lower, as set by the residential indoor lights, drawing attention downward.

 Similarly, glass doors tend to successful make the area feel open as opposed to closed in.
 Plus, since you’ll likely be storing your larger functional items in the deeper cabinets, a few short glass door cabinets of standard size are the perfect place to display and store attractive cups, bowls and mugs, and it looks quite elegant.
 They create balance and that’s what it’s all about when dealing with such unusual extremes in a single kitchen design.